Max Steel: Max Steel's alter ego

 In the third series, due to a combination of factors- the change of the creative design team, a change in the animation company, and the lack of market in the US- all companies involved in the production of Max Steel gradually dropped the secret identity concept, but still had them going on "secret missions", with little-to-no help from N-Tek.
-The movies, released after the TV show ended, took a different approach: Officially, his Josh identity was dropped and Max does not transform at all.
+The films, released after the TV show ended, took a different approach: Officially, his Josh identity was dropped and Max does not transform at all.
 This decision wasn't difficult to take, since all Max Steel merchandising and licensed products, promos and advertising campaigns always portrayed him as a brunette and no licensed products were ever produced with his secret identity.
-The "Josh" as secret identity concept was present only on the TV show and the first movie, Endangered Species, although Josh is also seen in a flashback scene in "Forces of Nature," when Jeff reflects on when the creation of "Max Steel" took event.
+The "Josh" as secret identity concept was present only on the TV show and the first film, Endangered Species, although Josh is also seen in a flashback scene in "Forces of Nature," when Jeff reflects on when the creation of "Max Steel" took event.

 By 2006, "Josh McGrath" was almost forgotten, and all references to him and his personal life were removed from the main story.
 Even in normal situations, the character was still referred to as Max.
 Apparently, Josh was slowly phased out until he was simply eliminated from the story continuity, which was readjusted to eliminate any trace of him.
 Any mention of Josh was removed from action figure boxes and all other licensed merchandising.
-The 2005 movie Forces of Nature shows Josh for the final time in a flashback in which the origin of Max Steel is briefly explained for new audiences.
-The 2008 movie Bio Crisis recreates the very same scene when Psycho infects Max with the N-Tek's nanoprobes, followed with a brief explanation of the process used to save his life.
+The 2005 film Forces of Nature shows Josh for the final time in a flashback in which the origin of Max Steel is briefly explained for new audiences.
+The 2008 film Bio Crisis recreates the very same scene when Psycho infects Max with the N-Tek's nanoprobes, followed with a brief explanation of the process used to save his life.
 However, this time, it is stated that Max Steel (not Josh) is the victim.
 The character in scene is Max Steel indeed, with his exact "Max" appearance.
-In the movies current continuity, Josh simply never existed.
+This was most likely a continuity mistake.